-Dealing With My Anxiety
+Dealing With My Anxiety During The Pandemic

 That confession did help me out a bit in coping with my condition, cathartic even.
 I felt less pressured to overthink whether or not to sit on the living room couch and watch or not (because of germs).

 As I got used to the pandemic, it feels mundane now.
 I still overthink and stick to my routines, I still apply the basic protocol when going outside (always wear a mask until it’s all done).
 But I think I lessened the strictness of my indoor routines.
 Now, I feel comfortable spending time in the living room.
 I just have to shower whenever I come back to my bedroom, even if I just stayed in the household all day.

 I think the overall “I got used to it” mentality made me alleviate my anxieties.
 But I think there’s more to that.
 Going back into film this January and being comfortable in the escape of film did a great deal in my alleviation.
 New Year’s Day 2021 was such a clean slate, I didn’t have to worry about my insecure-ridden shallow Letterboxd lists and the pandemic as a whole; I can start fresh.